baudneo/zomi-client/README.md

 please consider [sponsoring ZoneMinder](https://github.com/sponsors/ZoneMinder).
 ZoneMinder has been free with a paid support option and paid bounties but, ZoneMinder Org needs help with bringing cash flow in.
 If you have the means, please consider sponsoring ZoneMinder, Thanks!

 To clarify; I do not receive any of the funds, it goes strictly to the main developer of ZM.
-(I am a sponser as well!)

 # ZoneMinder Machine Learning Client (ZoMi ML Client)
 ### NOTE